SuperOffice/javascript-for-superoffice/README.md

 Yes, you can still #include other files similar to how it was done in CRMScript.
 Please see ./Examples/Includes for an example.

-## Why not typescript

-Javascript is a great language which has a lot of flexibility.
-This flexibility also comes with a cost, and some developers dread the idea of not using a strongly typed language.
-We at SuperOffice want to provide the best experience for all the developers out there, and how you choose to write your javascript is totally up to you!
-This means you can write typescript and compile that into javascript, or you can write javascript directly.

-As of 22.05.2024 we are investigating the possibility of writing TypeScript.

 ## Do i need to clone this repo to create scripts

 No, this repo only contains a starting-point for you to make your own scripts.